 “A fun and simple way to refresh your room is upgrading the framing of your existing art pieces,” suggests Laura Hodges, owner and designer of Laura Hodges Studio.
 “A picture ledge is also a great way to add and change your artwork or photos quickly and without damaging your walls.”

-We’re calling it now—2021 is the year color comes mainstream again.
-White walls have been the perennial favorite for a while, but more and more we’re seeing homeowners take bold risks with hues in their home, bringing a whole new energy to their spaces.
+White walls have been the perennial favorite, but more and more, we’re seeing homeowners take more risks with hues, bringing a whole new energy to their spaces.
 This year, why not commit to an out-of-the-box shade in at least one of your rooms?

 “Painting is a fairly easy, affordable task that can make a huge impact,” says designer Crystal Sinclair of Crystal Sinclair Designs.
 “Rooms with a lot of light look best in a lighter tone, while it’s great to accent darker rooms in a mid-to-dark tone.
 It’s all about reading the room and figuring out what it calls for.
-After closing out 2020, I decided to update my own bedroom with black paint.
-I’m daring to go more bold in 2021!”
+[Last year], I decided to update my own bedroom with black paint!”